vieiramesquita/PhotoSSPG/README.md

 A photo from a Lizard
 ![A photo from a Lizard](lizard.jpg)

-After the Spherical Sinusoidal Projection
+After the Spherical Sinusoidal Projection with 20° gores (18 pieces)
 ![A photo from a Lizard after the Spherical Sinusoidal Projection](lizard_projected_image.png)

 ## How It Works